acaylor/ajs-blog/src/content/blog/private-ai-k8s-stack.md

   - open-webui
   - nvidia
   - gpu-operator
-  - cloudnativepg
+  - postgres
   - searxng
   - homelab
 ---

-I have already run the first version of a private AI setup in the homelab: [Ollama and Open WebUI on a Linux box][17], then image generation through [Open WebUI and ComfyUI][18], and later local coding experiments with [OpenCode and Ollama][19].
-Those setups proved the idea worked, but they still felt like single-machine services that happened to live near the rest of the homelab.
+I have already run the first version of a private AI setup in my homelab: [Ollama and Open WebUI on a Linux box][17], then image generation through [Open WebUI and ComfyUI][18], and later local coding experiments with [OpenCode and Ollama][19].
+Those setups proved the idea worked, but they did not fit into my homelab Kubernetes (k8s) ecosystem.

-This post is a follow-up: moving the useful pieces into Kubernetes so the private chatbot is managed like everything else in my [Argo CD][1] app-of-apps repo.
-The goals are still the same as before: prompts and uploads stay on my hardware, model weights run locally on a GPU I own, and the UI is available behind the same ingress and TLS pattern as the rest of the cluster.
-The stack uses [NVIDIA GPU Operator][2], [Ollama][3], and [Open WebUI][4], then plugs into two existing homelab services: my Kubernetes [SearXNG search instance][20] and a [CloudNativePG][6] cluster for the chat database.
+This post is a follow-up: moving the useful pieces into k8s so the private chatbot is managed like everything else in my [Argo CD][1] app-of-apps repo.
+The goals are still the same as before: prompts and uploads stay on my hardware, model weights run locally on a GPU I own, and the UI is available on my private network.
+The stack uses [NVIDIA GPU Operator][2], [Ollama][3], and [Open WebUI][4], then plugs into two existing homelab services: my k8s [SearXNG search instance][20] and a [CloudNativePG][6] cluster for the chat database.

 This is not an introduction to Ollama or Open WebUI.
 The earlier post covers the standalone version.
-Today I am deploying these on Kubernetes: GPU scheduling, persistent model storage, Postgres-backed Open WebUI, SearXNG search, and GPU metrics.
+Today I am deploying these on k8s: GPU scheduling, persistent model storage, Postgres-backed Open WebUI, SearXNG search, and GPU metrics.
 I am happy to be able to leverage some previous homelab projects since SearXNG has been one of the most useful self-hosted apps that I have set up.

 ## The shape of the stack

 ![private_ai_k8s](/images/private_ai_k8s.png)

-The Kubernetes version adds three apps (`gpu-operator`, `ollama`, `open-webui`) around two services I already had running (`searxng`, `cloudnative-pg`).
+The k8s version adds three apps (`gpu-operator`, `ollama`, `open-webui`) around two services I already had running (`searxng`, `cloudnative-pg`).
 They all live under `argo-apps/apps/`.
 The Helm-backed apps use the multi-source Argo CD pattern: an upstream chart, an in-repo `values.yaml`, and an optional `templates/` directory for namespace, PVC, and other extras.
-SearXNG is the exception because the older Helm chart is archived, so that app is plain Kubernetes manifests.
+SearXNG is the exception because the older Helm chart is archived, so that app is plain k8s manifests.

 ## Prerequisites